Continuing Education Activity

 Differentials for an elevated BUN (azotemia)

 Generally, treatment of the underlying causes of azotemia has favorable outcomes.
 A remarkable feature of the kidneys is the ability for cellular repair with the resolution of injury and normalization of perfusion.
-The GFR will stabilize so that cellular repair, migration, and proliferation can begin along with the differentiation of renal epithelium.
-Progression of renal dysfunction includes chronic kidney disease (CKD) and more so end-stage renal disease (ESRD), requiring dialysis.
+The GFR will stabilize so that cellular repair, migration, and proliferation can begin with the differentiation of renal epithelium.
+Progression of renal dysfunction includes chronic kidney disease (CKD) and, more so, end-stage renal disease (ESRD), requiring dialysis.

-A complication related to elevated BUN levels is mostly associated with the excess of nitrogenous waste production from renal failure.
-Toxic effects of such waste can cause uremia.
+A complication related to elevated BUN levels is mostly associated with excess nitrogenous waste production from renal failure.
+The toxic effects of such waste can cause uremia.
 Uremic complications include platelet dysfunction and bleeding, encephalopathy, peripheral neuropathy, nausea, vomiting, hypothermia, and itching.
 Uremia is an indication for emergent hemodialysis.
-Allopurinol and Rasburicase were medications that control uric acid levels and are renal-protective.
+Allopurinol and rasburicase are medications that control uric acid levels and are renal-protective.

 Treating azotemia is crucial to protect patients from renal failure.
 Renal failure is a growing complication due to many underlying conditions, including hypertension and diabetes.
-Adherence to guideline and evidence-based practice optimize renal outcomes.
-Targetting an A1c less than 6.5 to 7 with lab work either twice a year if meeting goals or every three months if poorly controlled is vital from the primary care/outpatient setting.
+Adherence to guidelines and evidence-based practice optimize renal outcomes.
+Targetting hemoglobin A1c less than 6.5 to 7 with lab work either twice a year if meeting goals or every three months if poorly controlled is vital from the primary care/outpatient setting.
 Checking urinary microalbumin helps monitor if nephrotoxic effects of diabetes have progressed to the point of proteinuria.
-Along with that line, primary care BP goals are just important as well, not only in keeping the BP range less than 140/90, but also ensuring the appropriate choice of medications to reduce nephrotoxic side effects of the drugs.
+Along with that line, blood pressure goals are just important as well, not only in keeping the BP range less than 140/90 mmHg but also in ensuring the appropriate choice of medications to reduce nephrotoxic side effects of the drugs.

 In the inpatient setting, monitoring serum Cr and urine output are crucial to tracking and predicting renal outcomes.
-Azotemia is quite common, responsible for 8% to 16% of hospital admissions and more so associated with a significantly higher risk of mortality.
-Nursing staff and physicians have to keep an open line of communication regarding the patient's BP, avoiding hypotension to preserve renal perfusion and urinary output.
-If a patient's UOP starts to fall below 0.5 mL/kg per hour, there is more concern for worsening renal function, likely related to the underlying condition precipitating the azotemia.
-It is always essential to have Nephrology services involved throughout the patient's hospital course to ensure expert treatment recommendations.
-With this, the patient will have established care with the necessary specialty service for outpatient follow up and care if needed.
+Azotemia is quite common, responsible for 8 to 16% of hospital admissions and more so associated with a significantly higher risk of mortality.
+An interprofessional team, including the nursing staff and physicians, has to keep an open line of communication regarding the patient's blood pressure, avoiding hypotension to preserve renal perfusion and urinary output.
+If a patient's urine output starts to fall below 0.5 mL/kg per hour, there is more concern for worsening renal function, likely related to the underlying condition precipitating the azotemia.
+It is always essential to have nephrology services involved throughout the patient's hospital course to ensure expert treatment recommendations.
+With this, the patient will have established care with the necessary specialty service for outpatient follow-up and care if needed.